-C.6.2.1 OCU-DP 5 Card External Connectors and Pinouts
+C.6.2.1 Card External Connectors and Pinouts

-The OCU-DP 5 Card has five standard modular jacks.
-Figure C-35 shows the card jacks, and Table C-33 lists the signal pinouts for each jack.
+The OCU-DP 5 Card has five standard modular jacks, five of which are assignable from the card itself.
+The other five card connectors are activated by a port activator card installed on the OCU-DP 5 Card.
+Figure C-33 shows the card jacks, and Table C-31 lists the signal pinouts for each jack.